cuongpham92/ltgen/README.md

 * The configuration file `rate_timetable.txt` is for inputting an interval and a throughput of traffic generated during that interval;

 * The configuration file `protocol_weight.txt` is for inputting in one line the distrubtion weights among different protocols.
-The order of values are HTTP, IMAP, SMTP, and FTP.
+The order of values are HTTP, IMAP, SMTP, and FTP;

+* LTGen runs using Docker Swarm.
+Choose a client in the topology as the leader, and create a swarm cluster (see more at [Docker Swarm documentation](https://docs.docker.com/engine/swarm/swarm-mode/));

+* On the leader machine, go to the file `src/main.py` and change the line `DOCKER_WORKERS = "..."` by the actual IP address of other client machines.

-Once these files are prepared, one can run LTGen by:
+Once these steps are done, one can run LTGen by:

   `$ python3 main.py`